saulpw/visidata/docs/api/plugins.rst

 - *pydeps*: space-separated list of PyPI dependencies (like in ``requirements.txt``).
 - *vdplugindeps*: space-separated list of vd plugin dependencies.
 - *sha256*: SHA256 hash of plugin .py of most recent release.

-Multiple plugins can be defined in the same manifest; one line per plugin in the repository.

 .. note::